open-mmlab/mmocr/README.md

   The toolbox provides a comprehensive set of utilities which can help users assess the performance of models.
 It includes visualizers which allow visualization of images, ground truths as well as predicted bounding boxes, and a validation tool for evaluating checkpoints during training.
 It also includes data converters to demonstrate how to convert your own data to the annotation files which the toolbox supports.

-## What's New in MMOCR 1.0

-1. **New engines**.
-MMOCR 1.x is based on [MMEngine](https://github.com/open-mmlab/mmengine), which provides a general and powerful runner that allows more flexible customizations and significantly simplifies the entrypoints of high-level interfaces.

-2. **Unified interfaces**.
-As a part of the OpenMMLab 2.0 projects, MMOCR 1.x unifies and refactors the interfaces and internal logics of train, testing, datasets, models, evaluation, and visualization.
-All the OpenMMLab 2.0 projects share the same design in those interfaces and logics to allow the emergence of multi-task/modality algorithms.

-3. **Cross project calling**.
-Benefiting from the unified design, you can use the models implemented in other OpenMMLab projects, such as MMDet.
-We provide an example of how to use MMDetection's Mask R-CNN through `MMDetWrapper`.
-Check our documents for more details.
-More wrappers will be released in the future.

-4. **Stronger visualization**.
-We provide a series of useful tools which are mostly based on brand-new visualizers.
-As a result, it is more convenient for the users to explore the models and datasets now.

-5. **More documentation and tutorials**.
-We add a bunch of documentation and tutorials to help users get started more smoothly.
-Read it [here](https://mmocr.readthedocs.io/en/dev-1.x/).

-6. **One-stop Dataset Preparaion**.
-Multiple datasets are instantly ready with only one line of command, via our [Dataset Preparer](https://mmocr.readthedocs.io/en/dev-1.x/user_guides/data_prepare/dataset_preparer.html).

-7. **Embracing more `projects/`**: We now introduce `projects/` folder, where some experimental features, frameworks and models can be placed, only needed to satisfy the minimum requirement on the code quality.
-Everyone is welcome to post their implementation of any great ideas in this folder!
-Learn more from our [example project](https://github.com/open-mmlab/mmocr/blob/dev-1.x/projects/example_project/).

-8. **More models**.
-MMOCR 1.0 supports more tasks and more state-of-the-art models!

 ## Installation

 MMOCR depends on [PyTorch](https://pytorch.org/), [MMEngine](https://github.com/open-mmlab/mmengine), [MMCV](https://github.com/open-mmlab/mmcv) and [MMDetection](https://github.com/open-mmlab/mmdetection).